A Plumber’s Dream project, now changing lives in Ayacucho, Peru.

 Mr. Biviano Arotinco, a retired professional baker, offers his services as a teacher.
 He will travel to local schools to teach final-year high school students how to make bread, cakes, cookies, and pizza using ingredients that are readily available in their area.
 This initiative provides teenagers with an opportunity to explore their creativity and potentially earn some income by selling their creations.

-We believe it’s important for young people to have the option to utilize their hands and creativity to create something valuable.
-To facilitate this, we coordinated with the principal of Maria Parado de Bellido School and local authorities in Huacana City, Ayacucho State, Peru, to secure a space for the classes.
+We believe it is important for young people to use their skills and creativity to create something valuable.To facilitate this, we coordinated with the principal of Maria Parado de Bellido School and local authorities in Huacana City, Ayacucho State, Peru, to secure a space for the classes.

 We have 30 eager students ready to learn.
 Thanks to Arch Plumbing, we were able to purchase ingredients for demonstrations, as well as backpacks, school supplies, hats, t-shirts, and travel tickets to transport everything to the students.